Caesurus/CTF_Writeups/2017-GoogleCTF_Quals/wiki/README.md

 ```
 But having used PIE in Binary Ninja before, I knew I that it sometimes needs a little help finding functions.
 So address 0xd42-0xe10 probably has a function (or two) in there somewhere.
 (Binary Ninja is working on improving this).
 So we can click on an address and press `p` and tell it there is a function there.
 And Ctrl-Z works fine, so if the defined function doesn't make sense you can just 'undo' that change.

 OK, so here is where I spent a bunch of time looking and understanding the code, renaming functions etc...
 The process is not fun to describe, so lets just dive into what I found.
 This was not just static analysis, it was hours of running the binary and cross referencing etc...

-[After renaming and defining things](https://github.com/Caesurus/CTF_Writeups/blob/master/2017-GoogleCTF_Quals/images/wiki-binja3.png)
+After renaming and defining things, it looks better:
+![alt text][Binja3]

 What I found (function names are mine):
 * Function `wrapped_read()`.